Foto de Alex Kotliarskyi en Unsplash

 Need assistance to liquidate your business in Costa Rica?
 Biz Latin Hub can be your local support

 Liquidating a business is never an easy thing to do, regardless of the country in which it takes place.
 Costa Rica is no exception to the rule, and the country’s liquidation procedure must be duly followed.
-As this is a legal procedure, it is essential to use a knowledgeable lawyer in Costa Rica, who can guide you through voluntary or court liquidation proceedings and offer advice on next steps.
+As this is a legal procedure, it is essential to use a knowledgeable lawyer in Costa Rica, who can guide you through voluntary or court liquidation proceedings and offer advice on the next steps.

 At Biz Latin Hub, our team of local lawyers and professionals have significant experience with liquidation procedures in Costa Rica.